code-chronicles-code/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2634-filter-elements-from-array/README.md

 [View Problem on LeetCode](https://leetcode.com/problems/filter-elements-from-array/)

-This is one of many problems that essentially ask us to implement some built-in JavaScript function.
+This is one of several problems that essentially ask us to implement some built-in JavaScript function.
 Here, we're asked to implement filtering without using [`.filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), so of course the first thing we should do is get accepted using `.filter`!

 For a more serious solution, a loop that builds the result works just fine.